How to Make Homemade and Natural Detergent

-- Affordable: detergents are not cheap and this recipe is prepared with very inexpensive ingredients.
+- Affordable: detergents are not cheap and this recipe only requires inexpensive ingredients.

 - Simple: It doesn’t require specific knowledge to make, because the recipe is simple and the ingredients are very easily found.

-- Organic: it is important not to use too many product that damage the environment, and use only those that are necessary.
+- Organic: it’s important not to use too many products that damage the environment, and use only those that are necessary.

-In order to prepare this detergent, we are going to use natural ingredients that you already have at home, and you will notice how effective they are from the first wash.
-Sodium bicarbonate is a natural product that acts as a deodorizer and disinfectant, it neutralizes the pH when your products are too acidic or too alkaline, and makes fabrics soft.
+In order to prepare this detergent, we’re going to use natural ingredients that you already have at home.
+You’ll probably be surprised how effective it is right from the first wash.
+Sodium bicarbonate is a natural product that acts as a deodorizer and disinfectant.
+It neutralizes the pH when your products are too acidic or too alkaline and makes fabrics soft.

-On the other hand, the soap that we’re making the detergent with is a normal soap, which was in ancient times used to wash clothes by hand.
-This soap cold be prepared with natural fats, coconut soap, glycerine soap, or Marseilles soap, etc.
+On the other hand, the soap that we’re making the detergent with is a normal soap.
+People used it in ancient times to wash clothes by hand.
+This soap can be prepared with natural fats, coconut soap, glycerine soap, or Marseilles soap, etc.

 What do you need?

 - One or two soap bars for washing